Jammu

-Jammu (/'dʒʌmuː/) is a city in Indian-administered Jammu and Kashmir in the disputed Kashmir region.
-It is the winter capital of Jammu and Kashmir, which is an Indian-administered union territory.
-It is the headquarters and the largest city in Jammu district.
+Jammu (/'dʒʌmuː/) is a city in Indian-administered Jammu and Kashmir in the Jammu division.
+It serves as the winter capital of the union territory of Jammu and Kashmir.
 Lying on the banks of the river Tawi, the city of Jammu, with an area of 240 sqkm, is surrounded by the Himalayas in the north and the northern plains in the south.

 Jammu is the second-most populous city of the union territory.
 Jammu is known as "City of Temples" for its ancient temples and Hindu shrines.

 Etymology

 According to local tradition, Jammu is named after its founder, Raja Jambulochan, who is believed to have ruled the area in the 9th century.
 Local tradition holds the city to be 3,000 years old but this is not supported by historians.